 Definition and Purpose

-The Kruskal-Wallis Test is a non-parametric analog of the One-Way ANOVA test, which is used to test for statistically significant differences in the means of two or more independent groups.
-The Kruskal-Wallis Test is used for data with non-normally distributed variables that cannot be transformed to fit a normal distribution.
+The Kruskal-Wallis Test is a non-parametric statistical test that can be used to test for statistically significant differences between the medians of two or more independent groups.
+It’s a non-parametric analog of the One-Way ANOVA test, which is used for normally distributed data.
+The Kruskal-Wallis Test is used when the data is not normally distributed and cannot be transformed to fit a normal distribution.

 To perform the Kruskal-Wallis Test, we must have at least three independent groups.
 Each group must have a sample size greater than 5, and the groups must have different participants.